-But, let's get one thing cleared up straight away because if your mind is anything like mine, I know exactly what you're thinking…
+But, before we get ahead of ourselves, let's get one thing cleared up straight away because if your mind is anything like mine, I know exactly what you're thinking…

 The tigernuts we're talking about here do not come from any part of a tiger's anatomy!

 Alright, now that we've got that cleared up… let's talk nutrition!

 Tigernuts (also known as chufas) are, in fact, mini tubers, not nuts!
 They come from a plant called yellow nutsedge (hence the name).
 This plant is part of the sedge family, which are actually grasslike and considered a weed in some areas (far from tree nuts).
 Although they do kind of resemble a nut, these little tubers (tignernuts) grow underground.
 They are a part of the plant's root system.
 They are round, have little craters all over, and their skin is an earthy orange-brown, while underneath, they are creamy-white.
 After they are harvested, they are usually dried for long-term storage.
 However, once dried, they become quite hard, so they're best enjoyed after re-soaking, anywhere from 12 - 48 hours.

 One thing I love about tigernut milk is that despite the name, it's actually nut-free!

 As mentioned above, tigernuts are, in fact, tubers that grow beneath the dirt just like potatoes and are classified under the sedge family, making them an excellent alternative for those with nut allergies.